zywsky/transaction-management/README.md

 ### Description

+I am Zou Yongwei (邹永卫).
 This is a simple banking transaction system built with Java 21 and Spring Boot 3.2.1.

 I designed the transaction with core fields.
 Of course, there are more fields need to be included in real world banking system.